Monogram

 Our brand assets, color system, and recommended usage for partners

 Our master artwork ships in black so you can tint it for any surface.
-Inline the SVGs and apply currentColor to match blue or green palettes without exporting variants.
+Inline the SVGs and apply currentColor to match the Rawkode Blue palette without exporting variants.

 Preview treatments

-Toggle between the solid fill and official gradients to see how the lockups glow when you tint them.
+Toggle between the solid fill and the official Rawkode Blue gradient to see how the lockups glow when you tint them.

 Use for avatars, favicons, stickers, or anywhere the brand needs to fit in a square.
 Keep plenty of breathing room so the M shape stays crisp.